For free and impartial money advice and guidance, visit MoneyHelper, to help you make the most of your money.

-This is normally because many lenders believe that pensioners and older citizens pose a greater risk when it comes to debt repayments.
-This is due to a combination of them being retired as well as due to their old age.
+This is because many lenders believe that pensioners and older citizens pose a greater risk when it comes to debt repayments.
+This is due to a combination of them being retired as well as their old age.

-However, if you keep looking, you will definitely find lenders who will judge you solely on the basis of whether you will be able to make your payments or not.
+However, if you keep looking, you will may find lenders who will judge you solely on the basis of whether you will be able to make your payments or not.

 Be sure to provide all of your sources of income when applying for the loan.

 With the right research, you can definitely get approved for a secured loan and that too with a reasonable interest rate.

 Can I Find Loans with No Upfront Fees if I’m on Benefits?

 This depends highly on the types of benefits you have as well as the loan provider.

 Typically, if you receive benefits for a permanent condition, then it’s more likely that your application will get approved.